If you need to contact the police for any reason there are a number of ways to do it. Some of these depend on the nature of the problem.

 Mobile: 07525 989 445

 For matters that require an URGENT response 999 should be used, for example where offenders are actively at a crime scene or are believed to be in the area.

 Where a call is required to record a crime that has occurred at some time in the past, 101 which is the National Police number for Police should be used and an incident created for audit purposes.

-Both PC Fellows and PCSO Walker work shifts. so please bear this in mind when making calls to them.
+Both PC Fellows and PCSO Campion work shifts. so please bear this in mind when making calls to them.

 Neighbourhood Alert is a new two-way secure communication system which allows residents to communicate with Nottinghamshire Police and for Nottinghamshire Police to communicate with residents and alert them to incidents in their area.

 Communication is by email, text or telephone, but residents need to “sign up” to the system to enjoy the benefits.

 Crimestoppers is a charity that works with police forces throughout the UK to solve crime.
 It was set up in 1988 to break the wall of silence that sometimes surrounds crime, a silence that criminals exploit in order to avoid justice.
 If you have information about a crime or a criminal, the anonymous number 0800 555 111 enables you to pass on that information in complete confidence.